Kartav33/Kartav33.github.io/landing.md

 		<header class="major">
 			<h2>Within India</h2>
 		</header>
 		<p>I mostly do budget traveling and so far, I&#39;ve only got the oppurtunity to wander within India itself.
-As big as it is, I would still like to explore further and I am patiently waiting to earn a chance to visit places outside of my country. <br/> PS: You can ping me anytime, if you would like have any information regarding the places that I have visited.  </p>
+As big as it is, I would still like to explore further and I am patiently waiting to earn a chance to visit places outside of my country. <br/> PS: You can ping me anytime, if you would like to have any information regarding the places that I have visited. <br /> page is under construction. </p>
 	</div>
 </section>